Michael A. Taylor Player Props: Twins vs. Mariners

 - The Mariners pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.77 team ERA that ranks fourth among all MLB pitching staffs.
+- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.83).

-- Mariners pitchers combine to surrender the third-fewest home runs in baseball (96 total, one per game).
+- The Mariners give up the fourth-fewest home runs in baseball (100 total, 1.1 per game).

-- Woo (1-1 with a 3.63 ERA and 43 strikeouts in 34 2/3 innings pitched) makes the start for the Mariners, his eighth of the season.

-- His most recent time out came on Saturday, July 8 against the Houston Astros, when the right-hander threw six innings, surrendering one earned run while giving up three hits.
+- The right-hander's most recent appearance was on Saturday against the Detroit Tigers, when he went five innings, surrendering three earned runs while allowing four hits.

-- The 23-year-old has put up an ERA of 3.63, with 11.2 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.